TatumRobotics/astrobox_miband_watch/README.md

   - It knows the MAC address from the config
 	- It pairs with the device
 	- Trusts it so it doesn't have to pair again
-- For networking, it uses implements both the Transport layer (L1) and Application Layer (L2) parts of the traditional networking layers
+- For networking, it implements both the Transport layer (L1) and Application Layer (L2) parts of the traditional networking layers
 - Transport layer
 	- Xiaomi has a header of 0xA5A5 for syncing
 	- Has sequence numbers to track packets (first packet is seq #1, second is #2, etc.)